HAVE YOU HIT A WEIGHT LOSS PLATEAU?

 Does this sound familiar?
 You’ve been working your tail off.
 You’re consistent.
 You go to the gym religiously.
 Your food is in check.
 You’re drinking enough water and journaling every crumb that goes in your body and every calorie that is burned.
 This time you’re going to do it!
 The first few weeks you saw results and you were so motivated, right?
 And then the results started tapering off even though you were dedicated and sticking to your plan.
 All of a sudden, your progress came to a halt.
 So now what?

 I’ve been there!
 I feel your pain.
 I used to struggle with my weight and weight loss and balancing my hormones.
-I’ve struggled with performance improvements in sports – plateaus aren’t just for weight loss.
+I’ve also struggled with performance improvements in sports – plateaus aren’t just for weight loss.
 I’m a female in my early 40s and changes don’t come as easily as they used to.
 Ugh!
 That being said, the good news is that I’ve overcome a plateau (or two) before so I have experience in breaking the plateau and forging ahead.
-And I’ve worked with a ton of our fitness retreat clients to break their plateaus.
+That means that you can break your plateau too!
+I’ve worked with a ton of our fitness retreat clients to break their plateaus.
 Luckily, this is not the end of progress for you.
 You might have to make some changes and dig deep but you can do it.
 You just need to know where to begin.

 BREAK YOUR PLATEAU WITH CHANGE